YSantanas/Ingles/clases/clase3.md

 the living room would be painted sky blue with much light, a large television with speakers and a comfortable armchair.

- The bedroom ould be painted sky pink, there would be a large bed accompanied by bedside tables and a spacious wardrobe, .
+ The bedroom ould be painted sky pink, there would be a large bed accompanied by bedside tables and a spacious wardrobe.
 Next to the garden, there would be a swimming pool.

+###